 - The choices and tradeoffs an individual makes for themselves cannot be meaningfully transferred to separate individuals.
 An individual can agree to voluntarily suffer in the present so that they will benefit from happiness in the future.
 This voluntariness in itself transforms the entire nature of the suffering.
 This is an entirely different phenomenon from imposing suffering on a separate individual for the benefit of others.

-So, even principles that make sense objectively and intellectually, and that we might find reasonable if incorporated dispassionately into a system designed to minimize suffering, would lead to a cold, meaningless world we might not want to live in if we had to apply them rigorously ourselves.
+So even principles that make sense objectively and intellectually, and that we might find reasonable if incorporated dispassionately into a system designed to minimize suffering, would lead to a cold, meaningless world we might not want to live in if we had to apply them rigorously ourselves.
 A pure utilitarian system that would ideally have you subjugate your own deepest personal relationships and meaning in favour of dispassionate numerical logic serves as a poor model for the kind of existence worth preserving.

-An ethical framework based on the reduction of suffering needs to acknowledge both its own theoretical limitations and, more practically, the striving for happiness and meaning that we as humans need in order to be willing to act as ethical agents as well.
+An ethical framework based on the prevention and reduction of suffering needs to acknowledge both its own theoretical limitations and, more practically, the striving for happiness and meaning that we as humans need in order to be willing to act as ethical agents as well.

 The second principle is to acknowledge the inherent arbitrariness of our decision-making, while applying the basic utilitarian principles as much as possible within this fuzzy ethical framework.
 Even with the best, most complete information at our disposal, there would be no objectively valid way of assigning ethical priorities in most cases, for the reasons mentioned above.
 Even in theory, then, there is no way to ethically optimise all our decision-making.
 But if we strive to reduce suffering, try to increase our effectiveness and still allow our intuitions to provide some guidance, we will be doing the best that we can.